 Microsoft is dropping Windows 10 S as a standalone product in favor of S Mode

 The arrival of Windows 10 S was greeted with a degree of scepticism.
-The cutdown down version of Windows 10 is only capable of running apps from the Microsoft Store for a focus on security, and is optimized for cheaper computers.
+The cutdown version of Windows 10 is only capable of running apps from the Microsoft Store for a focus on security, and is optimized for cheaper computers.

 There has always been the option of unlocking Windows 10 Professional but now it has emerged that Microsoft is going to kill off Windows 10 S as a standalone product.
 That's not to say that the S variant is being killed off entirely however.
 Microsoft is bringing a new "S Mode" to Windows 10 Home, Enterprise, and Pro.